guettli/IUA/README.md

-# IUA: If unsure ask ...
+# IUA-Channel: "If unsure ask ..."
 An alternative to explicit Responsiblities.

 I like central corporate [Wikis](https://en.wikipedia.org/wiki/Wiki).
 It helps to find a common terminology.